ssricardo/anki-plugins/anki-web-browser/README.md

 The config **Always on top** is intuitive.
 It means that if enabled, when the *web browser* is shown, it remains above everything.
 This might be useful when editiing several notes.

+The config **Use System Browser** disabled the embedded web browser.
+With this the addons invokes the system web browser instead.
+Both the provider and the queried term will be used likewise.

 ![Config View](doc/anki-webb-config.png)

+> This printscreen still haven't included the *Use System Browser* option.

 ## Using

 The functions of this addons are accessed through the context menu (either *right click* on mouse or *right menu key* on the keyboard).

 ### Search selected text